 Schwarzer Peter

 Schwarzer Peter might be familiar to Americans as Old Maid.
-The name came from the original way of playing… one card would be marked with blackened cork, and designated the Black Peter.
-Today, the decks have sets of pairs, and one odd card, sometimes a black cat or a chimney sweep.
+The name came from the original way of playing.
+One card would be marked with blackened cork and be designated the Black Peter.
+Today, the decks have sets of pairs and one odd card, sometimes a black cat or a chimney sweep.
 Cards are dealt out evenly, then players take turns drawing from each other.
 Pairs are matched and kept in a pile.
-The player with the black peter card in the end loses.
+In the end, the player with the black Peter card loses.

-This game is a great starting place for young children…and a good game to keep your hands occupied while you are chatting.
+This game is a great starting place for young children and a good game to keep your hands occupied while chatting.

 Quartett

-We played a lot of Quartett in the car, because it traveled well.
+We played a lot of Quartett in the car because it traveled well.
 Consider Quartett a version of Go-Fish, but you collect 4 in a group instead of just a pair.
-You need at least 3 people to play, or it just becomes a back and forth thing.
-Our set was of famous people… but you can get sets with just about anything on them these days, from Ponies to Footballers.
+You need at least 3 people to play, or you will end up handing cards back and forth.
+Our set was made of famous people, but you can get sets with almost anything on them, from ponies to footballers.

 Newer versions include different rules and variations…

-A very good game for a wide age range.
+A perfect game for a wide age range.

 Mau Mau

-Mau Mau is almost exactly like Uno… but it’s played with a regular deck of cards.
-Each player starts with 5 cards, the rest are stacked into a draw pile between them.
+Mau Mau is almost exactly like Uno, but it’s played with a regular deck of cards.
+Each player starts with 5 cards; the rest are stacked into a draw pile between them.
 The top card is revealed.
-To play a card, you must match either the number or suit of the top card.
-First player to get rid of all their cards wins.
+To play a card, you must match the top card’s number or suit.
+The first player to get rid of all their cards wins.

 Doppelkopf and Schaffkopf